Apply Here

 On enrolment, every student identifies an industry they wish to enter beyond their education.
 This becomes their desired destination.
 With continuous support from visiting professionals and school staff, students focus on achieving the qualifications needed for their pathway, as well as the necessary confidence to enter the world of work.

-Along with business attire and longer working hours, a UTC student is prepared for post-18 life by attending regular meetings with industry professionals from their chosen profession who mentor and coach them.
-They are also given the opportunity to step foot into the work environment by first-rate work experience programmes.
+Along with business attire, a UTC student is prepared for post-18 life by attending regular meetings with industry professionals from their chosen profession who mentor and coach them.
+They are also given the opportunity to step foot into the work environment by completing 2 weeks of work experience at the end of year 10 and 12.

 A school but different, each UTC is supported and sponsored by local universities and successful businesses.
 These Core Partners provide their school with resources, knowledge and encouragement and are fully motivated to fill the skills gap for each region of the country.